BOT9315/MedSafe-AI-Real-Time-Healthcare-Monitoring-System/README.md

 AI / Machine Learning Developer

 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License. make it same type not channge inn redmee